sveltejs/svelte/README.md

 pnpm dev
 ```

-The compiler is written in JavaScript with JSDoc.
+The compiler is written in JavaScript and uses [JSDoc](https://jsdoc.app/index.html) comments for type-checking.

 ### Running Tests